docker-mailserver/docker-mailserver/docs/content/config/user-management/accounts.md

 You will be asked for a password.
 Just copy all the output string in the file `config/postfix-accounts.cf`.

-The `doveadm pw` command let you choose between several encryption schemes for the password.
+The `doveadm pw` command lets you choose between several encryption schemes for the password.
 Use doveadm pw -l to get a list of the currently supported encryption schemes.

 > Note: changes made with this script require a restart of the container.
 See [#552](../issues/552)